dnegvesky/achilles-doc-test/docs/software.md

 This step is required only if you are not using the scripted build flow.

-Now we can generate the FIT images using the split .rbf FPGA programming files generated in the **HARDWARE** section.
+Now we can generate the FIT images using the split .rbf FPGA programming files generated in the **Hardware** section.
 These are used by the SPL and U-Boot to configure the FPGA.
 The Achilles U-Boot patch has configured the U-Boot source code to have the SPL load only the peripheral FPGA image, and then U-Boot loads the core image.
 This is significantly faster than having the SPL load both images.

 **NOTE:** this process of generating FIT images is currently not run automatically during the Yocto build.
 Instead, pre-generated FIT files using the Achilles GHRD .rbf files are fetched and included in the generated WIC eMMC image.
 You must complete these steps if using your own custom FPGA design.

-First create symbolic links to point to the location of the .rbf files generated in the **HARDWARE** section.
+First create symbolic links to point to the location of the .rbf files generated in the **Hardware** section.
 References below are to the Achilles GHRD .rbf files.
 Replace with your own file names if applicable, but do not rename the .its or .itb file references since these are defined in U-Boot source code.
 The .its files define the locataion and names of the .rbf files to be used when creating the .itb files.

 ```bash
 ln -s <path/to/rbf/files>/achilles_ghrd.periph.rbf